HR Heroes and Panellists15th September 2020, etc Venues: County Hall, Westminster

 The Future of HR panel

-Previously Paula was Chief People Officer at The Home Office, responsible for an HR function of more than 300 professionals, supporting the people agenda for approximately 30,000 civil servants responsible for critically-important areas across the security, policing and fire, and borders and immigration systems.
-She joined The Home Office after 18 years working across all HR disciplines at Ford Motor Company, including a three-year assignment in the US.
-Paula is FCIPD qualified and passionate about optimising inclusivity and the potential of individuals and teams.
-This professional experience and understanding is coupled with a keen commercial sense enhanced with a first-class honours business degree and an MBA.
+Previously Paula was Chief People Officer at The Home Office, responsible for a HR function of more than 300 professionals, supporting the people agenda for approximately 30,000 civil servants responsible for critically-important areas across the security, policing and fire, and borders and immigration systems.
+She joined.
+Paula is passionate about optimising inclusivity and the potential of individuals and teams.
 She has undertaken many professional development programmes including organisational design, change management and most recently the prestigious 'Top Flight' programme through The Pipeline.